nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 Let's start with GitHub.

 ### 2.1 Creating a new git repository
 - Go to GitHub and [create a new repository](https://github.com/new).
-Give it a new, check that you want a readme file and in the **Add .gitignore: None** dropdown box, select _Node_ and click the _Create repository_ button.
+Give it a name, check the box for adding a readme file and in the **Add .gitignore: None** dropdown box, select _Node_ and click the _Create repository_ button.
 - Click the green _Clone or download_ button and copy the URL.
 - Open a terminal in a folder where you want to store this project and clone the GitHub repo here: `git clone [URL]`
 - In the terminal, go into the new project directory.
 There should be a _README.md_ and a _.gitignore_ file there aswell as a _.git_ folder.
 Files and folders starting with `.` is hidden by default.
 Now we have a completely empty project that we can work in.